 2017 – Advanced KIVCET™ Technology with Continuous Drossing and Slag Fuming, developed by Teck

-Nominator uploads either a concise CV of nominee or in the case of process, a recent paper, relevant to the process being nominated, to the web site.
-Nominator/co-nominators should consider approaching nominees themselves to request the CV.
-In the case of a process the recent paper is likely already available.
+- Upload either a concise CV of the nominee or in the case of a process, a recent paper, relevant to the process being nominated.
+In the case of a process, the recent paper is likely already available.
 The CV should contain the following information:

 - Major contributions relevant to the award